 What is the Princess Storybook Dining Experience?

-This is best character meal at Disney World if you are looking to meet the most Disney Princesses.
-Of course you have Cinderella’s Royal Table in Magic Kingdom but the Princess Storybook Dining has the most Princesses gathered in one restaurant!
+We think that this is best character meal at Disney World if you are looking to meet the most Disney Princesses.
+Of course you have Cinderella’s Royal Table in Magic Kingdom.
+However, the Princess Storybook Dining has the most Princesses gathered in one restaurant!

 The Princess Storybook Dining Akershus Restaurant